scott-griffiths/bitstring/doc/introduction.rst

 ``Bits(auto, /, length: Optional[int], offset: Optional[int], **kwargs)``

 When initialising a bitstring you need to specify at most one initialiser.
-This can either be the first parameter in the constructor ('auto' initialisation, described below), or using one of the following keywords:
+This can either be the first parameter in the constructor ('auto' initialisation, described below), or using a keyword argument for a data type:

 * ``bytes`` : A ``bytes`` object, for example read from a binary file.
 * ``hex``, ``oct``, ``bin``: Hexadecimal, octal or binary strings.